openannotation/annotator/doc/module-development.rst

     app.include(myModule);

 If we want to do something more interesting, we have to provide some module functionality.
-There are essentially two primary ways of doing this:
+There are two ways of doing this:

 1. module hooks
 2. component registration